DirtyHairy/r77-firmware-ng/README.md

 * User space has working EGL via the Mali blob
 * The build system and kernel have been patched to build with the current Linaro gcc 7.4 gnueabihf toolchain.
+* SDL1 has been replaced with a version of SDL2 that has been patched to support hardware acceleration on Mali / framebuffer
+* Stella 3.x has been replaced with the current Stella 6.x mainline
 * The build system has been cleaned up, the Hyperkin gui removed, and libpng and libz are now integrated into the main build.
 * Most dependencies now build out-of-tree to avoid cluttering the source tree